 When we enter a new stage of life, whether it is marriage, motherhood, a new career, or even living on our own for the first time we often receive a slew of unsolicited advice from every person we encounter.
 Strangers notice our engagement ring or baby bump and want to share in our excitement.
 Acquaintances read our announcement on social media or overhear us chatting with a friend in a coffee shop and before we know it we begin to receive unsolicited opinions on how to make the next phase of our lives better.

-When it comes to unique situations such as military life, ministry life, or coaching life changes, it can be difficult to find helpful advice.
+When it comes to unique situations such as military life, ministry life, or coaching life changes, it can be difficult to discern which advice is helpful.
 There is always well-meaning advice.
 However, these two things aren’t always the same thing.
-You can also wade through blog posts of information about generic changes in life.
+You can always wade through blog posts of information about generic changes in life.
 But not everything will apply.
 It takes time to figure out what information you receive with an agenda versus simply being helpful.
 Today I’m sharing some of the wisdom offered to me through the years and letting you in on my secret as to how I discern what is helpful advice and what is the best advice.

 The Best Advice I’ve Received a Coach’s Wife

 Try to See the Bigger Picture